dzhang32/auto_splice/README.md

-# Automated aberrant and differential splicing analysis
+# Docker image for running leafcutter and dasper

 ## Contents